Retatrutide

 Fat metabolism: GIP signaling influences how the body stores and mobilizes fat.
 Activation may promote more efficient fat burning and reduce visceral fat accumulation -- the deep abdominal fat associated with cardiovascular risk.

 Synergy with GLP-1: Research suggests that GIP and GLP-1 receptor activation have complementary effects on appetite regulation.
-The combined signal may produce stronger appetite suppression than either receptor alone, contributing to the greater weight loss seen with tirzepatide compared to semaglutide.
+The combined signal is thought to influence appetite through more than one pathway, which is part of the rationale for the dual-receptor approach used in tirzepatide.

 The glucagon receptor is the newest addition in the triple-agonist approach and the most distinctive feature of retatrutide.
 Glucagon receptor activation contributes to weight loss through mechanisms not addressed by GLP-1 or GIP alone: